Every Great Agent Has a Soundtrack

 Talk Hard

-If you catch the reference, you know.
+If you catch the reference, you're our people.

 The Details

-- Four channels with distinct vibes
+- Four channels with distinct personalities

 - Persistent playback across page navigation